openshift/openshift-origin-design/designs/administrator/future-openshift/log toolbars/index.md

 Support for Wrap lines and Toggle timestamps
-Support for the Download All button that appears in the Pipelines log viewer Support for at least 1 `ConsoleExternalLogLink` resource that the user may have added Confirm if this is this relevant for the Pods  Logs page, or just for the Pipelines page Incorporate a find or search feature
+Support for the Download All button that appears in the Pipelines log viewer Support for at least 1 `ConsoleExternalLogLink` resource that the user may have added Incorporate a find or search feature
 Design for the possibility of allowing customers to view more than 1000 lines of data in the future